merisbahti/wiki-game/README.md

 # Wiki Game
-A crawler who checks the length between two articles on wikipedia.
+A crawler who checks the length between two articles on wikipedia in the most stupid way imaginable.

 For more info see [Six Degrees of Wikipedia](http://en.wikipedia.org/wiki/Wikipedia:Six_degrees_of_Wikipedia#Rules).